 The Chief Financial Officer (‘CFO’) is the Senior Accounting Officer delegated responsibility for tax matters.

-Day to day, UK tax risk is overseen by the relevant Group entities’ Senior Accounting Officer.
-This oversight is performed in accordance with the Group’s internal tax code of conduct and risk management policies and supported by the internal tax and finance functions which are staffed with appropriately qualified individuals.
+Day to day, UK tax risk is overseen by the relevant Group entities’ Senior Accounting Officers and the EMEA & APAC Head of Tax & Partnership.
+This oversight is performed in accordance with the Group’s internal tax code of conduct and risk management policies and supported by the internal tax and finance functions, which are staffed with appropriately qualified individuals.

-- The Group complies with its UK tax filing obligations,
+- The Group complies with its UK tax filing and legal obligations,

-- The assessment of UK tax risk will be within the context of the wider business,
+- The assessment of tax risk will be within the context of the wider business,

 - Within the context of the points above, protecting shareholder value, and